ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/detailed-description.md

 ## Introduction
 The GNSS RTK precise positioning module SIO04-99 is a member of the KYT Sensor family by Ci4Rail and can work as a standalone device as well as in combination with ModuCop MEC0x.

-The GNSS/RTK technology provides high precision positioning information without additional infrastructure outdoors.
-The speed pulse input signal supports identification of distance traveled and movement direction.
-Specific movement models within an IMU (Inertial  Measurement Unit) allow smooth seamless real-time positioning.
+The GNSS/RTK technology provides high precision positioning information.
+The speed pulse input signal and the integrated IMU together with specific movement models allow for precise positioning even in areas with poor GNSS reception.

 The positioning information is transferred to in-vehicle subsystems via Ethernet interface.

+**NOTE:** The SIO04-99 is a temporary prototyping unit.
+It will be subsituted by the "real" SIO04 when available.
+{: .notice--warning}

 ## Specification